|Semester 1, 2021 Online|

 The study of human communities, their societies and cultures, is approached through the perspectives of cultural anthropology.
 Students are presented with the major theories, concepts and debates of this discipline, and will read material related to current diverse interests and concerns of anthropologists.

-- a knowledge of the value and importance of specific anthropological knowledge
+- recognise the value and importance of specific anthropological knowledge;

 Text and materials required to be purchased or accessed

 ALL textbooks and materials available to be purchased can be sourced from USQ's Online Bookshop (unless otherwise stated). (https://omnia.usq.edu.au/textbooks/?year=2021&sem=01&subject1=ANT1001)

 Please contact us for alternative purchase options from USQ Bookshop. (https://omnia.usq.edu.au/info/contact/)

 Student workload expectations

 |Description||Marks out of||Wtg (%)||Due Date||Notes|

 |ESSAY 1500-2000 WORDS||30||30||03 May 2021|